-1. All new windows and doors must be ENERGY STAR-qualified.
+- 1. All new windows and doors must be ENERGY STAR-qualified (most current version).
 Confirm that the most updated ENERGY STAR requirements are met at the time of purchase.
-Confirm that the applicable Minnesota region is designated for ENERGY STAR requirements.

-2. Special windows, such as those required for high-rise buildings, that are unable to meet ENERGY STAR qualifications are acceptable if they include double pane, low-e glass and thermally broken frames.

-3. All windows and windows within doors must be furnished with window coverings for privacy and control of heat/solar shading.

-4. All operable windows and operable windows within doors must have insect screens.

-5. The sill of all windows must be solid wood, stone, man-made solid surface material, or other material approved by Minnesota Housing.

-6. When possible, design the building garage overhead openings with two doors in lieu of one large door.
-This allows less energy to escape and provides an alternative opening in case of maintenance and repair.

-7. Door viewers or sidelight must be provided at Dwelling Unit main entrances.
-Door viewers at Type A Units must have one at standing height and the other at accessible (wheelchair) height.

-8. Window fall protection must be provided at all new and replacement window locations whenever lowest part of window opening is within 36-inches of floor.
+Confirm that the applicable Minnesota region is designated for ENERGY STAR requirements. - a) Exception: Version 6 ENERGY STAR-qualified windows and doors are allowed if the ENERGY STAR energy model/certification will allow an earlier version.
+Also, Version 6 ENERGY STAR-qualified windows and doors are allowed at rehabilitation projects. - 2.
+Special windows, such as those required for high-rise buildings, that are unable to meet ENERGY STAR qualifications are acceptable if they include double pane, low-e glass and thermally broken frames. - 3.
+All windows and windows within doors must be furnished with window coverings for privacy and control of heat/solar shading. - 4.
+All operable windows and operable windows within doors must have insect screens. - 5.
+The sill of all windows must be solid wood, stone, man-made solid surface material, or other material approved by Minnesota Housing. - 6.
+When possible, design the building garage overhead openings with two doors in lieu of one large door.
+This allows less energy to escape and provides an alternative opening in case of maintenance and repair. - 7.
+Door viewers or sidelight must be provided at Dwelling Unit main entrances.
+Door viewers at Type A Units must have one at standing height and the other at accessible (wheelchair) height. - 8.
+Window fall protection must be provided at all new and replacement window locations whenever lowest part of window opening is within 36-inches of floor.